Updated and refreshed on 7/29/25.

 The importance of data classification

-At the heart of DSPM, DLP, and Data Privacy lies a fundamental process: data classification.
-This critical step is what enables organizations to apply the right level of protection to their data, based on its sensitivity and the regulatory requirements it falls under.
-Without accurate data classification, the effectiveness of DSPM, DLP, and Data Privacy initiatives can be significantly limited.
+This critical step is what allows organizations to apply the right level of protection to their data, based on its sensitivity and the regulatory requirements it falls under.
+Without accurate data classification, the effectiveness of DSPM, DLP, and Data Privacy initiatives can be rendered ineffective.

 When it comes to Data Privacy, classification is key to compliance.
 Knowing which data is personal or sensitive according to various regulations allows organizations to apply specific privacy controls and manage consent, access rights, and breach notifications more efficiently.